isc-projects/bind9/bin/tools/mdig.rst

    they are replaced by the string "[omitted]"; in the DNSKEY case, the key ID is displayed as the replacement, e.g., ``[ key id = value ]``.

-.. option:: +dscp[=value]
+.. option:: +dscp=value

-   This option sets the DSCP code point to be used when sending the query.
-Valid DSCP code points are in the range [0...63].
-By default no code point is explicitly set.
+   This option formerly set the DSCP value used when sending a query.
+   It is now obsolete, and has no effect.

 .. option:: +multiline, +nomultiline